Brock Pierce: Bitcoin and cryptocurrency

 In a February 2018 issue of Forbes magazine, Pierce was named in the "top 20 wealthiest people in crypto" with an estimated net worth between $700 million and $1.1 billion.

 Pierce was a co-founder of the cryptocurrency Tether with Reeve Collins and Craig Sellars in 2014.
 Tether surpassed Bitcoin in trading volume with the highest daily and monthly trading volume of any cryptocurrency on the market in 2019.
 Tether is a so-called stablecoin because it allegedly maintains $1 in reserves for each tether issued.
 In 2020, a court permitted the Attorney General of New York to pursue a claim that Bitfinex, an affiliated exchange, did not disclose the loss of commingled funds.
 In an interview in July 2020, Pierce said his involvement in Tether ended in 2015, but described Tether as "one of the most important innovations in currency."

 Pierce co-founded Block.one, which released EOS.IO software.
 The ICO raised more than $4 billion, the largest in history.
 By March 2018, Pierce's role at Block.one had changed to chief strategy officer and he resigned from the company that month to pursue community building.

 Pierce led an international delegation to El Salvador in June 2021, to advise the Salvadorian government on their formal adoption of Bitcoin as their national currency.

 Real estate

 In 2018, Pierce converted a former monastery in the Old San Juan, Puerto Rico, into his headquarters.

 In 2020, Pierce acquired Dwight Howard's Pierce School Loft in Washington, D.C.
 Originally built in 1893, the Pierce School Lofts are located in a former schoolhouse named for U.S. President Franklin Pierce.

 Roundtable Media

 In June 2021, Pierce co-founded Roundtable Media alongside James Heckman and David Bailey.

-Philanthropy

-Pierce is the vice chair and spokesperson of the U.S. Marines Toys for Tots Foundation of New York, Long Island, and Puerto Rico.
-In late 2021, Pierce funded a new NYPD Gaming Trucks initiative in New York City.